Morgan Stanley shares rise on earnings beat

-Morgan Stanley reported an 11.4 percent rise in quarterly profit on Wednesday, driven by strength in its investment banking and wealth management businesses.
+Morgan Stanley reported a higher-than-expected quarterly profit on Wednesday, driven by strength in its investment banking and wealth management businesses.

 Continue Reading Below